-If you are looking for a fun game to give a preschooler this upcoming holiday season, might we suggest Woo-Hoo children’s game from the folks over at Brain Games.
-Recommended for children age three and up Woo-Hoo children’s game is a fun game surrounding gnomes, an elephant slide and a children’s sandbox.
+If you are looking for a fun game to give a preschooler this upcoming holiday season, might we suggest a Woo-Hoo children’s game from the folks over at Brain Games?
+Recommended for children aged three and up Woo-Hoo children’s game is a fun game surrounding gnomes, an elephant slide, and a children’s sandbox.

-The Woo-Hoo children’s game contents includes one 3D elephant slide, four wooden garden gnomes in red, blue, yellow and green, and two wooden dice, along with game rules.
-There are also 20 pre-cut out tiles in four different colours, each showing a child’s toy; such as a giraffe, a rubber duck, a sun, a teddy bear, a ball and a car, etc. The toy tiles get placed inside the sandbox.
+The Woo-Hoo children’s game contents include one 3D elephant slide, four wooden garden gnomes in red, blue, yellow, and green, and two wooden dice, along with game rules.
+There are also 20 pre-cut-out tiles in four different colors, each showing a child’s toy; such as a giraffe, a rubber duck, a sun, a teddy bear, a ball and a car, etc. The toy tiles get placed inside the sandbox.

 How to play Woo-Hoo

 You start the game by placing the Elephant slide you have assembled in the middle of the table and placing the toy tiles inside the box’s bottom, which resembles the sandbox.
 The youngest player begins the game and turns pass in a clockwise direction.